alinnman/celestial-navigation/maths/sphere-proof.1.md

 but are not logically necessary for the proof.
 The GP can always be found empirically by traveling until the object reaches zenith, making this method completely independent of any potentially disputed reference materials.

+The uniqueness of the Geographic Position is both an observational reality and a geometric constraint.
+Observations confirm that any celestial object has exactly one zenith point at any given time.
+Geometrically, this requires Earth's surface to be convex (curving away from observers).
+Non-convex surfaces would produce multiple simultaneous zenith points, contradicting observations.

 **Reproducible Results**: